section-engineering-education/engineering-education/SHell.md

 		chmod +x filepath/filename.sh
 3. Execute the file we can do it in the following ways.
 If you are using a GUI file navigation system, right-click on the file and click on `run` or `execute`.
 If you are using the terminal, `./filename.sh`  will execute the script (make sure you are in the correct directory!).
 ![img](0.png)

 Let's discuss shell scripting in a little more details

-<!Spell Check Completed>

 ## Variables

 Variables in shell scripting are similar to variables in general programming languages, they are used as a pointer to the actual data.
-Variables do not have to be declared, as compared to programming languages like C, but if you try to read from an *undeclared*variable then you will not get intended results.
+Variables do not have to be declared, as compared to programming languages like C, but if you try to read from an *undeclared* variable then you will not get intended results.

 	my_name="Rohan Reddy"
 	echo $my_name
 Naming Conventions of variables
 1. All caps and underscores for exported variables and constants, when they are shared across multiple scripts.
 Ex: `JOB_ID`, `PROCESS_NAME`
 2. All lowercase and underscores for all variables that are scoped to a single script.
 Ex: `max_amount` , `i`.
-3. Use leading underscore for private variables and functions, can be used where functions share the same variables without clashing with similary named variables in the code.
+3. Use leading underscore for private variables and functions, can be used where functions share the same variables without clashing with similarly named variables in the code.
 Ex: `_debug

 **When we are declaring variables, make sure there are no spaces before and after `=` , `a=12` is correct `a = 12` throws an error**.